call

 Purpose

-Established in 1995, LifeLinks is contracted by the Whaikaha-Ministry of Disabled People to facilitate Disability Support Services for people aged between 0-65 years who have an intellectual, physical, sensory or neurological disability (or a combination of these) and their families/ whānau/aiga/care givers.
-Our services are provided to service users/tangata whaiora and their families/whānau who reside in Canterbury, South Canterbury and the West Coast.
+Established in 1995, LifeLinks is contracted by the Disability Support Services within the Ministry of Social Development to facilitate Disability Support Services for people aged between 0-65 years who have an intellectual, physical, sensory or neurological disability (or a combination of these) and their families/ whānau/aiga/care givers.
+Our services are provided to the disability community and their families/whānau who reside in Canterbury, South Canterbury and the West Coast.

 Within our management structure we have people with both physical and sensory disabilities.
 Also over the years we have been fortunate to employ people with disabilities and parents of children with disabilities within our Lifelinks team.

-Each year LifeLinks partners with over 7,000 disabled people and their whānau to develop outcomes-focused personalised plans and facilitate their access to a tailored range of natural, universal and Whaikaha-Ministry of Disabled People-funded supports that contribute to their achievement of the outcomes they seek for their lives.
+Each year LifeLinks partners with nearly 10,000 disabled people and their whānau to develop outcomes-focused personalised plans and facilitate their access to a tailored range of natural, universal and Disability Support Services that contribute to their achievement of the outcomes they seek for their lives.
 There is no cost to you for receiving LifeLinks outcome planning and outcome facilitation services.

-Our services are designed to enhance service users’ participation and inclusion within their communities and to maintain the wellbeing and resilience of their respective families/ whānau/aiga/care givers.
+Our services are designed to enhance the people we support participation and inclusion within their communities and to maintain the wellbeing and resilience of their respective families/ whānau/aiga/care givers.

 Vision